 Annual events and festivals in Jerusalem

-This year on Hol Hamoed Sukkot – October 2023
+This event usually takes place on Hol Hamoed Sukkot – October.

 The Jerusalem March is one of the biggest and most colorful events in Hol HaMoed of Sukkot.
 It is meant to show support for Israel.
 Thousands of marchers from Israel and abroad gather in Jerusalem and march through the streets of the city.
 There are several marching routes, differing by length.